puspakirana/UnderdogsAdoption/README.md

 # UnderdogsAdoption
 A website to help handicapped and old dogs find their true home.

+Features:
+- Introduction to the website
+- See the dogs profile
+- Apply for an adoption

 This project is created and tested with Netbeans IDE 8.2, using Glashfish Server 4.1.1

 HOW TO START THE PROJECT